sashaweiss/vscode-bracket-jumper/README.md

 Navigate by jumping from bracket to bracket!

 ## Features
-Travel in a text editor by jumping/selecting to the outside of the nearest enclosing right or left bracket.
+Travel in a text editor by jumping/selecting to the nearest enclosing right or left bracket, or the match of a currently cursor-ed bracket.

 Replaces and extends functionality of VSCode's built-in `editor.action.jumpToBracket`.